UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Slides/19-ltr-pairwise-listwise.md

-# Learning to Rank: Pairwise and Listwise
+# Aula 18 - 21/05/2025 - Learning to Rank: Algorithms; Learning to Rank: Pairwise and Listwise

 ## The ranking problem